ietf-wg-scone/scone/draft-thoji-scone-protocol.md

 SCONE, it might switch to applying its policies for non-SCONE flows, using congestion control signals.

 The time and scope over which throughput advice applies is not specified.
-The effective throughput advice might change without being signaled.
+Network conditions and rate-limit policies can change in ways that make previously signaled advice obsolete, and there are no guarantees that updated advice will be sent at such events.
 The signaled advice can be assumed to apply to the flow of packets on the same UDP address tuple for the duration of that flow.
 For rate limiting networks, rate limiting policies often apply on the level of a device or subscription, but endpoints